neomura/atmega328p-cartridge/circuit-design/readme.md

 #### J2

-Non right-angled pin headers will work if they do not have to fit in a cartridge shell.
+In contrast to J1, this must be the style with the plastic retainer in contact with the PCB to fit inside a cartridge shell.
+This can be substituted for a vertical pin header (or a socket) if it does not need to fit inside a cartridge shell.

 #### U1